Eumaeus/blackwell_spring2019/comp_hum.md

 (Newer assignment appear at the top)

+- For **Wednesday, January 30**:
+	- Come to class with a working VM.
+	- Know how to log into the VM, navigate to where your work is, log out, and quit the VM.
+	- Be ready for a short quiz on the following concepts:
+		- Downloading a plain-text file from a website.
+		- Opening it in Atom.
+		- Doing a couple of basic regular-expression queries:
+			1. Find all strings of digits.
+			1. Find words that begin with an upper-case letter.
+			1. Find words that contain a given string.
+		- Two ways to find help for Linux/Unix/[Posix](https://en.wikipedia.org/wiki/POSIX) commands.
+	- For a second quiz grade: Go to <https://github.com>, create an account, *remembering your username and password*!
 - For **Monday, January 28**:
 	- Read [this introduction to regular expressions](https://www.regular-expressions.info/quickstart.html).
 If you don't like the tacky appearance of that page, there are millions of others online.
 	- Take a look at the page on [regular expressions in Atom](https://dev.to/programliftoff/learn-regular-expressions-using-atom-alk), which includes more links to regex tutorials and info.
 Things you really need to know: